-Visa on arrival for 30 days: $25 (can be renewed for 30 more days @ $45)
+Visa on arrival for 30 days: $30 (can be renewed for 30 more days via local travel agent)

-- We are happy to recommend good places to stay and/or help people make arrangements.
+- We are happy to recommend places to stay and/or help people make arrangements.

-- A simple room with a fan will cost $8 and up.
+- A simple room with a fan will cost $10 and up.

-- A clean, safe, comfortable room with a/c will cost $15/night and up.
+- A clean, safe, comfortable room with a/c will cost $15-20/night and up.

 - A nicer room at a hotel with a pool will cost $25/night and up.

 - Three meals a day can cost as little as $8-10 if you’re frugal

 - There is a huge variety of food available: Italian, Indian, Korean, Thai, Khmer, French, etc.

-- Local foods from locally owned streetside restaurants are cheap – $2.00 can buy a large portion of rice with chicken, pork, or fish.
+- Local foods from locally owned street-side restaurants are cheap – $2.00 can buy a large portion of rice with chicken, pork, or fish.

-- Mid-range restaurants run about $3-7 per meal.
+- Mid-range restaurants charge about $4-10 per meal.

 - A tuktuk ride within Siem Reap city is usually about $2-3 each way, depending on distance.
-A moto-taxi is cheaper.
+A moto-taxi is 30-40% cheaper.

-- A bicycle can be rented for $2/day or purchased for $40 and then donated to a Safe Haven family.
+- A bicycle can be rented for $2/day or purchased for $45 and then donated to a Safe Haven family.

 For those interested in sight-seeing:

-- Tickets to the Angkor Wat temple complex are $20/day.
+- Tickets to the Angkor Wat temple complex are $37/day.